Stay updated!

 The Valley of the Whales, known as Wadi Hitan, is a UNESCO World Heritage Site and one of Egypt's most extraordinary natural wonders.
 This remarkable location is famous for its fossilized whale skeletons, which provide a fascinating glimpse into Earth's evolutionary history.

 These fossils showcase the transition of ancient whales from land-dwelling creatures to marine life, highlighting the evolution of species in our planet's past.
-Wadi Hitan is often referred to as "whale valley" due to its significant paleontological discoveries, making it an essential destination for anyone interested in the history of life on Earth.
+Wadi Hitan is often referred to as "whale valley" due to its significant paleontological discoveries, making it an essential destination for anyone interested in the incredible whales of Egypt that once thrived in this area.

 Inside Egypt offers exclusive, high-end tours that immerse visitors in the unique geological and paleontological significance of Wadi Hitan.
-During these guided experiences, travelers can explore the remarkable landscape and learn about the incredible walking whales of Egypt that once thrived in this area.

 The Valley of the Whales is notably featured in the 14 Days in Egypt Tour offered by Inside Egypt.
 For those joining the 10-Day Tour of Egypt or the 8-Day Egypt Tour, a 1-day add-on for the standard arrival day (day 1) is available, allowing participants to experience the wonders of Wadi Hitan.
 This opportunity ensures that visitors can discover the incredible history and natural beauty of this UNESCO site.